apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/observe_database/access_logs.md

 ***Steps:***

 1. Enable the log enhancement function.
-   - If you create a cluster by running the `kbcli cluster create` command, add the `enable-all-logs=true` option to enable the log enhancement function.
+   - If you create a cluster by running the `kbcli cluster create` command, add the `--enable-all-logs=true` option to enable the log enhancement function.
 When this option is `true`, all the log types defined by `spec.components.logConfigs` in `ClusterDefinition` are enabled automatically.

      ```
      kbcli cluster create mycluster --cluster-definition='apecloud-mysql' --enable-all-logs=true